run-ai/docs/docs/admin/runai-setup/notifications/notifications.md

 5. Press *Verify* to ensure that the email configuration is working.
 6. Press *Save* when complete.

+#### AI Practitioners Notification statuses

+Once the system administrator configures the email notifications, users will receive notifications about their jobs that transition from one status to another.
+In addition, the user will get warning notifications before workload termination due to project-defined timeouts.
+Details included in the email are:

+* Workload type
+* Project and cluster information
+* Event timestamp

+!!!
+Note
     For AI practitioners to receive notification emails for their jobs, they will need to add the configuration to the personal settings.

-Within personal settings, select the desired notification types.
-This allows customization based on individual preferences.
-Available Notifications
-Status Changes: Receive alerts whenever your workload transitions between different lifecycle phases.
-Warnings: Get notified before workload termination due to project-defined timeouts.
-Email Content
-After configuration, emails will be sent upon a workload reaching a relevant stage.
-These emails include:
-Workload type
-Project and cluster information
-Event timestamp
+To configure the types of email notifications a user can receive:

+1. The user must log in to their account.
+2. Press the user icon, then select settings.
+3. In the *Email notifications*, and in the *Send me an email about my workloads when* section, select relevant workload statuses to receive an email about.
+4. When complete, press *save*.

 ## System Notifications

 Administrators can set system wide notifications for all the users in order to alert them of important information.